Information for Secondary School Students - Regional Health

 Students are the future of the regional health workforce.
 Our regional local health networks are proud to support health students in their studies, and assist them in the transition to become regional health professionals.

-Gaining some work experience in high school and university is a great way for you to decide what type of career you would or wouldn’t eventually like.
+Gaining some work experience in high school and university is a great way for you to decide what type of career you may or may not want.
 It also offers the opportunity to make useful contacts in the Health industry.

 What is work experience?

-Work experience is generally unpaid work that you do to see if you like a particular job, and to get some skills and experience to make you more appealing to potential employers when you start looking for a job.
-Getting work experience while you're still at high school is also a great way for you to decide what type of career you would or wouldn't eventually like.
-It also provides an opportunity to make some great contacts in the Health industry.
+Work experience is typically unpaid work to see if you like a particular job, and gain skills and experience to make you a more appealing candidate to potential employers when you start looking for a job.

 Why do it?

-- get to find out if you really like a job before committing to it
+- find out if you really like a job before committing to it

 - get a foot in the door with an employer you want work with

-- find out more about yourself - whether you like working with people or alone, whether you like hands on work, whether you like helping people etc.
+- find out more about yourself - whether you like working with people or alone, if you prefer hands on work, or if you like helping people etc.

 How to get a work experience placement